jordanbrock/jordanbrock.github.com/_posts/2004-07-28-hey-she-s-here.markdown

 </div>
 Born at 16:29 on the 27th July, 2004.
 Weighing 7lb 12oz and 48cm long, she's one healthy little girl.
 With a good set of lungs, let me tell you!

-	p.
 Caren is recovering well, but you know, it takes a lot out of you.
 More news at 11.